msg-systems/uica-stack/README.md

 * delivery parts have been renamed from <code>spa-fw</code> to <code>uica</code>.
 If your delivery build fails take a look at the output list of available delivery parts.
 * delivery parts holding a polyfill library have earned the prefix <code>uica.polyfill</code> (and maybe lost their old <code>-polyfill</code> suffix).
 If your delivery build fails take a look at the output list of available delivery parts.
 * Security leaks in jQuery 2.x forced an upgrade to 3.x.
 This might bring erros to jquery plugins and code in your application.
 Ensure that all your jQuery related code is working with jQuery >3.0.0
+* library 'numeral' has changed its API.
+Instead of numeral.language() use numeral.locale() now.